Womb (2010 film): Plot

 Tommy is now raised as Rebecca's son, and the two have a close relationship.
-Rebecca presents to him a pleo, an artificial living animal created using new biotechnology.
 Tommy and his playmates observe a neighbourhood girl and try to determine if she has a "copy smell" as the girl is a clone.
 The neighbourhood mothers display prejudice against "copies", expecting Rebecca to not let Tommy associate with them.
 Rebecca, though horrified, agrees in order not to isolate her son.
 Eventually rumours about Tommy spread, and Tommy is forced to celebrate his birthday alone with his mother, his playmates all being barred from attending by their mothers.

 Rebecca moves to a more remote location with Tommy.
+Rebecca presents to him a pleo.
 Tommy begins to ask questions about his father, wanting to know how his father died.
 He buries the pleo his mother gave him for his birthday while out playing with his friend.
-His mother finds out and gives him back the pleo, which is now no longer working.
+His mother finds out and gives him back the pleo, which no longer works.

-Years later, Tommy has grown as old as his original was when he died.
+Years later, Tommy has grown as old as his original father was when he died.
 As a result, he starts to manifest certain personality traits and interests of the original Tommy (such as his interests in biology).
 He is now the adult son of still-youthful Rebecca.
 When Tommy brings a girlfriend, Monica, home to stay with them Rebecca behaves jealously, to both Tommy's and Monica's bewilderment.
 Tommy struggles with what appears to be sexual tension between himself and his mother.
-The original Tommy's mother, now an old woman, arrives unexpectedly and stares silently at Tommy, who feels he recognizes the stranger.
+The original Tommy's mother, now an old woman, arrives unexpectedly and stares silently at Tommy, who feels like he recognises the stranger.
 Frightened and frustrated by Rebecca's lack of explanation, Tommy lashes out at Rebecca, ignoring Monica, who quickly departs.

 An angry Tommy demands answers from his mother, Rebecca, who gives him Tommy's original old laptop with photos of him and his original mother and father (the first ones he met before).
 Tommy throws his mother on the bed in confusion, and asks her who he is and why she did what she did.
 The sexual tension rises and they both end up having sex.
-From the blood on Rebecca's hand, it is implied that Tommy took her virginity in the process.
+From the blood on Rebecca's hand, it is revealed that Tommy took her virginity in the process.

 The next day, Tommy packs his things, then addresses Rebecca by her first name (and not "Mom") and thanks her for the life he's had.
+Then he leaves, without Rebecca doing anything to stop it.

-The pregnant Rebecca, from the first scene of the film, is revealed pregnant with Tommy's child.
+The pregnant Rebecca, from the first scene of the film, is pregnant with Tommy's child.